VHSgunzo/runimage/README.md

 * Own Pacman [repository](https://runimage-repo.hf.space) with [mirror](https://github.com/runimage/repo).
 * Updating without extraction runimage and automatic rebuild if the update was successful.
 * The ability to launching AppImage applications with FUSE mount (not needed to extract).
-* The ability to exec commands at the host level (see ENABLE_HOSTEXEC and [hostexec](https://github.com/VHSgunzo/runimage/blob/main/rootfs/usr/bin/hostexec))
+* The ability to exec commands at the host level (see RIM_ENABLE_HOSTEXEC and [hostexec](https://github.com/VHSgunzo/runimage/blob/main/rootfs/var/RunDir/utils/hostexec))
 * The ability to use both separate home directories for each executable file, and completely seamless use of the system home directory.
-* The ability to use separate configuration files for each launched executable file (see [config](https://github.com/VHSgunzo/runimage/tree/main/rootfs/var/RunDir/config))
+* The ability to use separate container configuration files for each launched executable file
 * There is no performance drawdown.
 All applications and executable files run at the same speed as in the system
 * The ability to Filesystem, X11, DBUS, UDEV, Network, SystemD, USERs and PIDs sandboxing.
+* Port forwarding in sandbox network mode (TCP, UDP, SOCKS5 proxy supports).
 * Temporary home directory in RAM (can be used as a real private mode for browsers and applications)
 * Sandbox and portable home directory.
 * The ability to launching a full DE in windowed/full screen mode and on TTY